 Small boned women, women of childbearing age and patients with allergies to the metals involved should not receive metal-on-metal hip implants in any event, according to the fact sheet.

-Contact Waters Kraus & Paul to Learn More about Filing a Metal-on-Metal Hip Implant Lawsuit
+Contact Waters Kraus Paul & Siegel to Learn More about Filing a Metal-on-Metal Hip Implant Lawsuit